LPN Training & Financial Aid for Veterans and Military Service Members

 Student Veterans Association (SVA)

 - An organization that supports, advocates, and develops partnerships between colleges for resource acquisition and student veterans and their families: http://www.studentveterans.org/.

-- As advocates they also assist student veterans and their family after graduation to transition into employment within their field of study.
+- As advocates, they also assist student veterans and their families after graduation to transition into employment within their field of study.